Anti-Thai sentiment: South Korea

 Thai tourists are subjected to additional scrutiny from Korean immigration office.

 Notable incidents, such as a woman being denied entry despite having a return ticket and bookings, have fueled social media discussions in 2023.

 The growing number of stories shared by deported tourists highlights concerns about perceived discriminatory practices.
 Diplomatic efforts have been made to address anti-Thai sentiment.

 The stringent scrutiny on Thai nationals in Korea has its origins in the longstanding issue of undocumented Thai immigrants, as indicated by both Korea's Ministry of Foreign Affairs and Ministry of Justice.
 According to data from the justice ministry, approximately 157,000 Thai nationals currently reside in Korea without the requisite permits.
 Among this demographic, a substantial portion is colloquially termed "phi noi" (ผีน้อย, lit:little ghost).
 These individuals, initially arriving in South Korea as tourists, exceed their authorized stay period, predominantly seeking employment in the manufacturing and agricultural sectors.

 Thai celebrities working in the South Korean entertainment industry have regularly been subject to racism over their Thai background.

 China

-Animosity towards the Thai in China 1934 caused by forced assimilation Chinese people in country by Thai authorities.
+Animosity towards the Thai in China 1934 caused by forced assimilation of the Chinese people in Thailand by Thai authorities.
 Some of the Chinese who had been deported from Thailand began to spread anti-Thai sentiment in China and called for an immediate boycott from the Chinese authorities to all products that been imported from Thailand.